Undergraduate Course: Earth Science Fundamentals for Geophysicists (EASC08022)

 The written exam will consist of short answer questions.

-Students must achieve a pass mark (40% or above) in both components of this course.
+Students must achieve a pass mark in both components.

 If you fail to pass both components at first attempt the following will happen: